VPanjeta/ModiScript/README.md

 ## Features
 This scripting languague includes some of the most importnt ideologies of Shri Narendra Modi. <br/>
 * No import of codes allowed, we have to suppoprt him in Make in India.<br/>
-* No comments allowed in code, eveyrhting should be clean as per Swachh Bharat Abhiyaan. <br/>
+* No comments allowed in code, everything should be clean as per Swachh Bharat Abhiyaan. <br/>
 * No redundant variables allowed, less government more governance. <br/>
 * Like his speeches, all codes should start with <strong>mitrooon</strong> <br/>
 * All codes should end with <strong>acche din aa gaye</strong>, otherwise it's congress rule error.<br/>
+* The programming language is totally case insensitive, because we should not believe discrimination based on higher or lower castes/cases. <br/>
 * you can provide --help flag for very discreet help.

 ## Installation